 A good session plan needs structure and organization, but it must also have a degree of variability, and we should be prepared to move away from a plan entirely when it isn’t working.
 As coaches, our ability to adapt and work with what’s in front of us will improve with experience, and ultimately help us to deliver smoother, more engaging sessions.

-Different types of practice: Isolated soccer drills or a game-based approach?
+Different types of practice: Isolated activities and soccer drills or a game-based approach?

 When it comes to choosing between isolated or opposed drills, Watt says there’s room for both.
 At Fulham, where they’re privileged to have a wide-ranging program, different types of sessions are run across the week.